EonMcC/codinglog/README.md

 # codinglog_v1
-Coding Log V1 - A browser app to log time spent coding.
+A browser app to log time spent coding.

 This is the first iteration of the Coding Log I created before starting at CodeClan.
 It is written in Ruby and runs in Terminal/Command Prompt.
 I have since went on to produce a V2 and V3 version.